For information on the recent change in federal loan interest rates, please click here.

 Federal Direct Student Loans are low-interest loans provided to students with capital provided by the federal government.
 The Direct Loan may be offered as a Subsidized or an Unsubsidized Loan or a combination of both.
 Repayment of the loan principal begins six months after the student graduates, withdraws, or enrollment drops below half-time status.

 - The Subsidized loan is a need-based loan and no interest accrues while the student is enrolled (at least half time) or during grace and deferment periods.
-The interest rate is fixed at 3.4% for loans disbursed between 7/1/2012 and 6/30/2013.
-Barring Congressional action, it will rise to 6.8% for any loans originated after 7/1/2013.
+The interest rate on the Subsidized Stafford Loan for the 2013-14 Academic Year will be fixed at 3.86%.

 - The Unsubsidized loan is not based on need and interest accrues while the student is in school.
 It is the student’s responsibility to pay the interest as it accrues OR the student can choose to have the interest capitalized (added to the principal balance).
-The interest rate is fixed at 6.8%.
+The interest rate on the Unsubsidized Stafford Loan for the 2013-14 Academic Year will be fixed at 3.86%.

 Direct loans are disbursed to the student’s account each term after all required documentation is received.
 First-time borrowers must complete a Direct Loan Master Promissory Note (MPN) and Entrance Counseling.